tiny8877/okta.github.io/_source/_docs/api/resources/authn.md

 ##### Response Example for Factor Challenge
 {:.api .api-response .api-response-example}

-User is assigned to a Sign-On Policy or App Sign-On Policy that requires additional verification and must [select and verify](#verify-factor) a previously enrolled [factor](#factor-object) by `id` to complete the authentication transaction.
+User is assigned to a Sign-on Policy or App Sign-on Policy that requires additional verification and must [select and verify](#verify-factor) a previously enrolled [factor](#factor-object) by `id` to complete the authentication transaction.

 ~~~json
 {